tosatur/gedcard/README.md

 # gedcard

-A python script to convert GEDCOM a file to a VCard list of contacts.
+A python script to convert GEDCOM (.ged) a file to a VCard (.vcf) list of contacts.

 Parameters: